waseemingly/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `find-developer n/alice` Command](images/FindDeveloperSequenceDiagram.png)

+<div style="page-break-after: always;"></div>

+#### Design considerations
 **Aspect:** Implementation of the predicate map:<br>
 **Alternative 1:**
 - Use a long chain of `if-else` conditions for each attribute.
   - **Pros:** Explicit parsing logic for each attribute.
   - **Cons:** Code becomes lengthy and hard to maintain.
 Adding a new attribute involves modifying the parsing logic, increasing the risk of errors.

 **Alternative 2 (current choice):**
 - Use a map linking prefixes to their corresponding predicate constructors.
   - **Pros:** Simplifies the parsing process.
 Adding a new attribute to search becomes as simple as adding a new entry in the map.
   - **Cons:** A potential mismatch between the prefix and its predicate can lead to wrong results.

 Given the benefits of a more maintainable and scalable codebase, we've decided to go with the first alternative.
 Future enhancements might include fuzzy search.

 [Scroll back to Table of Contents](#table-of-contents)